hpdeifel/hledger-iadd/README.md

 You may get asked to install the GHC Haskell compiler locally.
 To do that, type `stack setup`.

-### Other
+### Cabal

-If you have already installed the dependencies (See `hledger-add.cabal`) via your OS' package manager or `cabal install`, you can build and install this tool from the source directory with:
+First, install the GHC Haskell compiler and the `cabal install`, `alex` and `happy` build tools, possibly from your distribution or the [haskell platform].

+Since `cabal` builds regularly break in non-isolated environments, the recommended next step is to create a cabal sandbox where all dependencies will be installed in:

+    cd hledger-add
+	cabal sandbox init

+You can now download and install all dependencies locally with

+    cabal install --only-dependencies

+And finally you're ready to build and install `hledger-add`:

-    runhaskell Setup.hs configure --user --bindir ~/bin
+    cabal configure --bindir ~/bin
-    runhaskell Setup.hs build
+	cabal build
-    runhaskell Setup.hs install
+	cabal copy

 ## Usage